unixorn/internet-of-trash/.github/ISSUE_TEMPLATE/new_entry.md

 ## Is there a workaround?

 If there's a workaround (like attaching Hue bulbs to a non-Philips zigbee controller), include that here.
 If there are other products that can replace it, please include links.
-In the interest of keeping entries short, we prioritize links to products like opengarage.io that publish their firmware, especially if it has an open source license.
+In the interest of keeping entries short, we prioritize links to products like opengarage.io that publish their firmware, especially if a product has an open source license.

 Finally, thanks for the help - the IOT ecosystem gets larger every day and one person can't keep up on everything.